The future of safety: digital predictive safety indicators

-Karl Simons, Chief Customer Officer at FYLD, gives us his insight into how AI adoption is key to delivering the highest productivity and safety standards for organisations, and how FYLD is breaking tradition and leading the charge of the next phase of safety – digital predictive safety indicators…
+Karl Simons OBE, Chief Futurist at FYLD, gives us his insight into how AI adoption is key to delivering the highest productivity and safety standards for organisations, and how FYLD is breaking tradition and leading the charge of the next phase of safety – digital predictive safety indicators…

 How do you predict the world of safety will evolve?